manassaloi/manassaloi.github.io/_posts/2016-04-21-mcKinsey-edge-hattori.markdown

 Think of Everyone as a Helpful Individual, Not a “Resource.”
 Need I say more?

 **PRINCIPLE 28**
 Go Out for a Meal with Interesting People Every Week.
-Make it a deliberate habit to enlarge your current sphere of influence and knowledge
+Make it a deliberate habit to enlarge your current sphere of influence and knowledge.

 **PRINCIPLE 29**
 Consciously Gauge Your People.
 Turn into a great people-reader by analyzing team members’ process, problem analysis, will, collaboration, and past performance.